Castle Cary: History

 The word Cary derives from the Celtic caer meaning rock, crag or castle, making the term Castle Cary a double-play.
 Castle Cary is said to take half its name from River Cary, itself an aporia.

 The first Cary Castle was besieged in 1138 and again in 1152.
-It was originally made of timber frame, as it would have been built by the Normans and inherited their building traditions in wood.
-Cary first appears in recorded history after the Norman invasion in the 11th century though according to Castle Cary history 'there is evidence the site was occupied and fortified before this.
-The second castle was abandoned by the mid-15th century in favour of a manor house and the stones pillaged for other buildings in the town.
+It was originally made with a timber frame, as it would have been built by the Normans, and inherited their building traditions in wood.
+Cary first appears in recorded history after the Norman Conquest in 1066, though according to a Castle Cary history there is evidence the site was occupied and fortified before this.

+The castle was abandoned and slighted in the 12th century.
+It was replaced by a manor house, and the stones pillaged for other buildings in the town.

 It would seem that the second castle was begun in the 13th century around 1250 and built in Cary stone, indicating that the Hadspen Quarry was in operation at this time.
 It suggests the Church of All Saints, Castle Cary was begun at a similar time and completed over centuries.